Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Experiments

 \textbf{Processing Speed.} We perform insertions of all items in a stream, record the total time used.
+We tested the C++ runtime of CM-sketch and proportionally scaled up all Python methods accordingly.
 We calculate million of operations per second (Mops) as throughput to measure the processing speed of various sketching algorithms.
 By using Kosarak with 64KB of memory, we evaluate the throughput of UCL-sketch and other solutions under different key sizes.
 Fig.~\ref{throughput} (a) provides the comparison results of insertion processing speed, in which we run a simple two-layer RNN model once before each update operation to simulate the actual practice of learning-augmented algorithms.
 From the figure, it becomes evident that previous learning-based sketch, i.e. LCM and LCS, fails to meet the requirements of processing high-speed data streams, since the propagation time overwhelms the insertion time, encumbering the efficiency of sketching.
 Meanwhile, ES achieves the highest throughput through its lightweight data structure.
 Fig.~\ref{throughput} also shows that UCL-sketch which performed as the second fastest can achieve almost 50$\times$ speed of learning-augmented sketch due to the model-free update and heavy filter in the data plane.
 The query processing throughput is shown in Fig.~\ref{throughput} (b).
 The query items are uniformly sampled from the incoming stream, which means in the skewed data stream, high-frequency items are queried more frequently than low-frequency ones.
 So, although the prediction time of neural networks exceeds that of hashing operations, our hash table is capable of answering most of the queries.
 As expected, Fig.~\ref{throughput} (b) shows that UCL-sketch still maintains performance comparable to that of the Nitrosketch and slightly inferior to C-sketch.
 Given the consistently slow processing speed of existing learning-augmented sketches, our results attest the practicality of UCL-sketch.

+\textbf{Convergence Rate.} Next, we evaluate the convergence rate of UCL-sketch, a crucial factor since, after configuring or resetting the measurement framework, it is vital to quickly obtain an effective solver ready for query processing.
+As shown in Fig.~\ref{fig:losses}, the training loss on the CAIDA dataset drops to an acceptable level within just 30 iterations and fully converges after approximately 190 iterations.
+Each training step—including both forward and backward passes—takes only milliseconds or even microseconds, enabling rapid convergence from scratch.
+Thus, (re-)training UCL-sketch minimally affects the system’s routine operation.